0-gyun/Arduino-modbus_accelstepper/README.md

 Modbus uses the RS485 or Ethernet as its wiring type.
 Modbus supports communication to and from multiple devices connected to the **same cable or Ethernet network**.

 ## Arduino modbus [2]

     #include <ArduinoRS485.h>
     #include <ArduinoModbus.h>

 ArudinoModbus library is based ArduinoRS485 library for serial communication.
-Arduion AVR devices can communicate with default UART.
+Arduion AVR devices can communicate with default UART (USB port).
 But boards using other cores like ARM (DUE or STM32..) have to modify.

 ### Setting